quintans/goSQL/README.md

 #### Update with SubQuery

-This example shows of subquery to do an update, and also the use of `Exists`.
+This example shows the use of a subquery to do an update, and also the use of `Exists`.

 ```go
 sub := store.Query(BOOK).Alias("b").